 At SuperMoney we are seeing a tightening of credit models among alternative / non-bank unsecured lenders who appear to be preparing for a down cycle.
 However, consumer financing demand continues to grow.

 As both the unsecured lending market tightens and cash out refi market becomes less viable, we expect a shift of consumer demand towards home equity lines of credit and home equity loans in 2019.
 Startups like Figure are driving operational efficiency to secured lending and could stand to benefit from the market shift.

 We expect to see more widespread adoption of shared equity appreciation products in 2019.
-Companies like Unison and Patch Homes are helping consumers tap into home equity by sharing a percentage of your home appreciation instead of charging interest.
+Companies like Unison and Noah are helping consumers tap into home equity by sharing a percentage of your home appreciation instead of charging interest.
 This can be helpful to first-time homebuyers in need of a down payment or existing homeowners looking to tap into their equity.